GundlaTrinath/GundlaTrinath/README.md

-- 👋 Hi, I’m @GundlaTrinath
+- 👋 Hi, I’m @TrinathGundla
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning engineering
+- 🌱 I’m currently learning on voice_assist
 - 💞️ I’m looking to collaborate on python development
-- 📫 How to reach me through email
+- 📫 reach me @trinathgundla@gmail.com

 <!---
 GundlaTrinath/GundlaTrinath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.